dev-mzainulabideen/SignConnect/README.md

 - 22 ASL + 7 PSL curated video clips bundled
 - Sequential video playback with transitions
 - Falls back to finger-spelling for unknown words
-- Tap any word to replay that segment

 </td>
 <td width="50%" valign="top">